uhlryk/electron-react-seed/README.md

 This is boilerplate for any electron react projects.

-It is heavily customized version of [https://github.com/chentsulin/electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).
+It is a heavily customized version of [https://github.com/chentsulin/electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).

 ## Commands